 One of my kids came down with a nasty head cold this month shortly after returning home from a high school debate tournament.
 The cold quickly spread as my other son caught it too, then John, and then Nicole.
 As I am the only one left standing and the mom, I have of course become the designated nurse. 🙂 One of my remedies in helping my family fight off this cold has been this super-delicious, super-immune-boosting zoodle soup with the tenderest bite-sized meatballs.

 This soup is incredibly quick and easy to make.
-For the broth, I used a wonderfully healthy bone broth (I’ll be sharing my recipe in an upcoming post), but any broth will work.
+For the broth, I used a wonderfully healthy bone broth (I share my recipe in this this post), but any broth will work.

 All you need to do is combine all of the ingredients for the mini meatballs, roll them tightly together, and pop them into the broth as it simmers on the stove with the baby bok choy and zucchini noodles.
 The meatballs cook right in the soup.